sevgitobas/bootcamp-project-1-team-3/README.md

-# bootcamp-project-1-team-3
+# Bootcamp Project

-House Prices Project
+House Prices Project:

+In this project, the sales prices of the houses were estimated with the available data.
+Technologies used: Python tools